 - Real-Time Performance

 Integrated Digital Media is located in MAGNET (NYU’s Media and Games Network), a 40,000 square foot facility on the MetroTech campus.
 MAGNET is a destination for faculty and students who share an interest in the intersection of games and media.
-MAGNET is a multi-school cluster that co-locates five academic programs from across the following NYU schools: Tisch School of the Arts; Steinhardt School of Culture, Education, and Human Development; Tandon School of Engineering; Center for Urban Science and Progress (CUSP) and the Computer Science Department of the Courant Institute of Mathematical Sciences.
+MAGNET is a multi-school cluster that co-locates academic programs in Integrated Digital Media (NYU Tandon), Game Design (NYU Tisch), Educational Communication and Technology (NYU Steinhardt), Computer Science (NYU Tandon CSE; NYU’s Courant Institute of Mathematical Sciences), and NYU’s Center for Urban Science and Progress (CUSP).

 - Online Application + $75 application fee